ericpassmore/dreamboxspeller/README.md

 * `./build.sh`

 ## Manual Building
-If you have problems with the scripted build & run Need to have go installed.
+If you have problems with the scripted build try these steps Need to have go installed.
 If you don't have it download from https://golang.org/dl/
 * make sure go is in your PATH
 * cd into dreamboxspeller director